 Leigh's boat is no exception.
-"Sea Nanignas" is a 43 foot catamaran, with a painted deep royal blue hull.
+"Sea Nanigans" is a 43' Catamaran, with a painted deep royal blue hull.
 Cats provide a great ride through the water, but they also have two hulls to maintain.
 "Sea Nanigans" is based in Key West, Florida, and she stays in the water all year long.
 Leigh wanted his boat to look great, but he also wanted to reduce the amount of time and effort cleaning his boat, especially the hull.
 That's why he returned to Glidecoat!

-We began the process by washing the boat with Nano Wash, a non-abrasive soap, to clean the surface before buffing.
+We began the 43' Catamaran restoration process by washing the boat with Nano Wash, a non-abrasive soap, to clean the surface before buffing.

 The blue hull and white gel coat on the top side were in relatively good condition, but many areas suffered from hard water marks and oxidization.
 In order to correct this problem we went through a three step buffing process, including Glidecoat's Heavy Compound, Nano Compound (medium cut), and Nano Polish.
 The first buffing step, heavy compound, we used a rotary buffer with a clean wool pad to remove all water marks and oxidization.
 We then moved to Nano Compound with a foam pad to begin to smooth out the surface and restore the shine.
 Finally, we finished off buffing with a clean foam pad and Nano Polish to bring out more shine and ready the surface for our Nano Ceramic Top Coating.